hplgit/odespy/README.md

 FORTRAN codes one can also implement the problem in FORTRAN and avoid callback to Python.

+*Warning: Potential problems with FORTRAN codes.*
+Some users have faced problems with some of the FORTRAN-based solvers (typically segmentation fault errors), mostly `radau5`, but also `rkf45`.
+It seems that Odespy's Python interface to `radau5` is broken.

 ### How do I use Odespy?

 Here is an example on the Odespy syntax::